 - Demyx from Kingdom Hearts.
 Kill them all in 10 seconds or you die.

 - This makes up the first phase of the fight with Armaros in El Shaddai.

-- Any dance number Phantom R has in Rhythm Thief And The Emperors Treasure will feature two clones of Phantom R in all-black clothing dancing behind him, which the game never explains.
+- Any dance number Phantom R has in Rhythm Thief & the Emperor's Treasure will feature two clones of Phantom R in all-black clothing dancing behind him, which the game never explains.
 Bizarrely, Jerome, an impostor Phantom R, also receives two such clones.

-- Invoked in Phineas and Ferb, in the song Rubber Bands, Rubber Balls, Baljeet's uncle, Sabu, summons his factory workers as backup dancers.
+- Invoked in the song Rubber Bands, Rubber Balls as Baljeet's uncle, Sabu, summons his factory workers as backup dancers.

 - Backup dancers sometimes appear if Doofenshirmitz tells Perry this week's backstory in song; he explicitly hired them at least twice.
 The trope is sometimes justified only by Rule Of Don't Be So Pedantic, It's A Cartoon, such as when Baljeet sings about his fear a bad grade if he fails to make a portal to Mars - he summons not just backup dancers, but scenery and elephants too!